jsecurity101/ApacheGuacamole/README.md

 # ApacheGuacamole:
 Install Script for ApacheGuacamole.

-<strong>Note:</strong> this install script will only get Apache Guacamole to be available over HTTP
+Apache Guacamole will be available over HTTPS

 # Instructions: